Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 This is the part I find most interesting.
 Organic Search engagement on a given site is close to a coin flip.
 It hangs on which queries happen to find the site, which keywords the search engine matched, and whether the landing page was the right answer to the search.
 Get the perfect query-to-page match and Organic Search is fantastic.
 Get a flood of off-topic queries and those visitors bounce.

-AI Search does not behave that way.
+AI Search doesn't behave that way.
 Across every site in our dataset with enough AI Search volume to measure, the visitors arrive engaged.
 The variance is small.
 The floor is high.

 Why I think this is happening

 Let me call this a hypothesis, not a proof.
-With the data I have, I cannot fully isolate the cause.
-But one explanation fits the numbers better than any other: LLMs filter for relevance before the click in a way that traditional search engines do not.
+With the data I have, I can't fully isolate the cause.
+But one explanation fits the numbers better than any other: LLMs filter for relevance before the click in a way that traditional search engines don't.

 Ask ChatGPT, Perplexity, Gemini, Copilot, or Claude the same question and the order flips.
 The LLM reads the candidate pages, works out which ones answer the question, and writes an answer that cites them.
 You read the answer first.
 If you then click through to a cited page, you click to verify, to read more, or to do something.
 The relevance check already happened.
 The click is a deliberate next step, not a guess.

 None of this should be controversial.
-It is the same thing other people have spotted from other angles.
+It's the same thing other people have spotted from other angles.
 Search Engine Land reported that LLM traffic converts at consistently higher rates.
 Microsoft's Bing Webmaster blog acknowledged that AI search changes how conversions get measured.
 Adobe measured lower bounce rates.
 What our data adds is the engagement-score lens and the cross-site consistency finding.
 The conversion-rate story has been told.
-The consistency story, as far as I can tell, has not.
+The consistency story, as far as I can tell, hasn't.

 Every major AI engine looks similar

 Before I pulled this data, one question nagged at me.
 Was this a ChatGPT effect, or an LLM effect?
 ChatGPT is so dominant that it could be skewing the whole picture on its own.
-The answer in our data is not ambiguous: every major AI engine delivers similar engagement.
+The answer in our data isn't ambiguous: every major AI engine delivers similar engagement.

 ENGAGEMENT BY AI SEARCH ENGINE